|hope college > academic departments > dmcl > german 101|

 Be in class every day

 I'm not kidding!
 You automatically get a 0 for the day if you are not in class.
-If you are sick, you should either call me (x7570), e-mail me or otherwise inform me before class.
-In cases of emergency, afterwards can be fine too.
+If you are sick, you should either call me (x7567), e-mail me or otherwise inform me before class.
+In cases of emergency, let me know as soon as possible afterwards.
 If you have to travel or are participating in athletics or other school events, arrange with me beforehand to do make-up work.
 I may not say anything to you, but I will ALWAYS enter a 0 for you for the day if you don't make arrangements with me first!

 Both verbally and non-verbally, and in a positive fashion.
 Being in class is a good start, but you need to SPEAK!
 It is a language class, after all!
-A famous German philosopher/write once said, "Aller Anfang ist schwer."
-(Goethe) All beginnings are difficult and in every completely new learning endeavor you will feel self-conscious.
+A famous German philosopher/writer, Johann Wolfgang von Goethe, once said, "Aller Anfang ist schwer."
+All beginnings are difficult and in every completely new learning endeavor you will feel self-conscious.
 It's normal; you'll get past it.
 Everyone else is in the same boat.

 Do all the assignments